leihe-stat/Optimal-Design-AC-SLSE/README.md

 Table 3 contains the calculation of the AC-optimal design based on the SLSE for the four candidate models, as well as the AC-efficiency of the AC-optimal design based on the OLSE.

-Tab5_ACeffmis_t1.R implements the calculation of AC-efficiency for the mis-specified t_1 in the M-M model.
+Tab5_ACeffmis_t1.R implements the calculation of AC-efficiency w.r.t. mis-specified t_1 in the M-M model.

-Table 6 contains the calculation of AC-efficiency for the mis-specified parameters in the M-M model.
+Table 6 contains the calculation of AC-efficiency w.r.t. mis-specified parameters in the M-M model.